poke1024/nlabel/README.md

 group = Group.join([doc1, doc2])
 ```

-A group contains multiple taggers for *one* shared text.
+A group contains data from multiple taggers for *one* shared text.
-If you need to collect data for multiple texts, use *archives*
+If you need to collect data for multiple texts: nlabel's concept
-(see below).
+for that is *archives* (see below).

-To work with group, it is necessary to select which
+To work with a group, it is necessary to select which
 tags should get mapped to which name, since tags of the same
 name from different taggers would clash otherwise.